BaohaoLiao/SAGE/README.md

 ## 📝 Citation

-If you find SAGE useful, please cite:
+If you find SAGE useful, please cite as:

 ```bibtex
 @misc{liao2026selfhintinglanguagemodelsenhance,